eulices-garces/eulices-garces/README.md

 ### Hi there 👋

-My name is Eulices, I'm from Cuba and I'm a Full Stack Smart Contract Developer
+My name is Eulices, I'm from Cuba and I'm a  Full Stack Web3 Development with JavaScript

 Actually I have a Bachelor dregree in Mechanical Engineering